-After nearly 21 successful years of service to the self defence and mixed martial arts community through the British Combat Association (BCA), Peter Consterdine 9th Dan and Geoff Thompson 8th Dan have launched a new Association to cater specifically for the interests of the UK Karateka – the British Combat Karate Association (BCKA), which will provide a ‘home’ for the traditional (all styles), freestyle, sports and the more ‘combat’ (jutsu) oriented club or group.
+After more than 21 successful years of service to the self defence and mixed martial arts community through the British Combat Association (BCA), Peter Consterdine 9th Dan and Geoff Thompson 8th Dan have launched a new Association to cater specifically for the interests of the UK Karateka – the British Combat Karate Association (BCKA), which will provide a ‘home’ for the traditional (all styles), freestyle, sports and the more ‘combat’ (jutsu) oriented club or group.

 All those clubs and groups that have felt isolated and ignored within the large traditional groups will now be able to find a ‘home’ with an association that understands and encourages all aspects of traditional and modern Karate.
 Equally, for those groups and clubs that have left behind the ‘mainstream’ organizations some time ago, there is now an association that you can be a part of without any political interference, or restrictions on what you want to learn, or who you want to learn it from.

 Check out ‘Our People’ on the menu list to see who is involved in the BCKA and you’ll see that we have strength in depth and a commitment to service.

 Although there are many ‘all-styles’ organizations in the UK, few, if any, have our breadth of experience across the permutations of the karate arena and Geoff and Peter have already proved this with what was a groundbreaking organisation, the British Combat Association, probably the most respected mixed/practical martial arts organisation in the UK.